Steilacoom, Washington

 Steilacoom (/ˈstɪləkəm/ STIL-ə-kəm) is a town in Pierce County, Washington, United States.
 The population was 6,727 at the 2020 census.
-Steilacoom incorporated in 1854 and became the first incorporated town in what is now the state of Washington.
+Steilacoom incorporated in 1854 and became the first incorporated town in what later became the state of Washington.
 It has also become a bedroom community for service members stationed at Joint Base Lewis–McChord, aka McChord AFB and Fort Lewis.

 Based on per capita income, Steilacoom ranks 61st of 522 areas ranked in the state of Washington.

 Name

 The origin of the name "Steilacoom" is unclear.
 According to the Legacy Washington program, the town's name is derived from a Native American word meaning "little pink flower".
 Another possibility is that it was named by fur traders with the Hudson's Bay Company (HBC) and is an adaptation of Tail-a-Koom, the name of a Native American chief.
 In 1824, chief factor John Work called the town "Chilacoom".
 Another early spelling was "Chelakom".
 The Town of Steilacoom says it was named after the Steilacoom tribe, especially their main village in the Tacoma area, located on Chambers Bay.
 Robert Hitchman noted in Place Names of Washington that Steilacoom Creek, which feeds into Chambers Creek, held the name before the town.